tully-t/Xeno/Conky/README.md

     - For "Window class (application)", select "Exact Match" and type conky
     - Click "Add Property..." and select "Layer" at the very bottom
     - Use the dropdown menu to change "Normal" to "Below", and click "Apply"
+    Note: Unfortunately Conky will still prevent any clicks from reaching the toolbar that pops up along the panel in Edit mode.
+You can use `killall conky` to quit Conky before opening Edit mode.

 ## Customization